-Be like water: Hong Kong protesters meander on the march
+Hong Kong police fire tear gas, water cannon to disperse protests

 With protesters and authorities locked in an impasse and Hong Kong facing its first recession in a decade, speculation has grown that the city government may impose emergency laws, giving it extra powers over detentions, censorship and curfews.

+Lawmaker Fernando Cheung said the arrests of the three legislators were probably aimed at causing more anger and chaos to justify the use of emergency laws.

+“To incite more people to come out today is totally ridiculous,” he told Reuters.

-Additional reporting by Marius Zaharia and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez
+Additional reporting by Marius Zaharia, Joe Brock, Farah Master, Clare Jim and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez and Jacqueline Wong